-An ORTP is assigned to a new capacity resource during the show-of-interest process.
-During the FCA, the ISO removes the resource’s offered quantity of megawatts once the threshold price has been reached.
-However, a market participant has the option of requesting a lower offer floor price by submitting documentation indicating why the new capacity resource requires less compensation from the FCM than resources of a similar category.
+An ORTP is assigned to a new capacity resource during the show of interest process.
+During the FCA, the ISO removes the resource’s offered megawatts once the threshold price has been reached.
+However, a market participant has the option of requesting a lower offer floor price by submitting documentation demonstrating why the new capacity resource requires less compensation from the FCM than resources of a similar category.
 (Recommended documentation is noted above.)

 The IMM will review market participant requests for an offer floor price below the ORTP and all associated documentation to determine if the requested value is a more accurate representation of the resource’s costs.
 The IMM may accept the requested lower value.
 However, if the IMM determines that the submission does not contain adequate information to support a price lower than the ORTP, the IMM will mitigate the offer up, capping the value at the ORTP.
 If the IMM determines that the requested value is not reflective of the resource’s true costs, the IMM will mitigate the offer to a price reflective of market conditions.

-The qualification determination notification (QDN) of the resource provides the final offer floor price after IMM review and any mitigation, accessible in the FCTS along with an explanation for why the resource was mitigated, if applicable.
+The qualification determination notification (QDN) of the resource provides the final offer floor price after IMM review and any mitigation.
+QDNs are accessible in the FCTS along with an explanation for why a resource was mitigated, if applicable.

 As part of the new resource qualification process, a new generating resource will be subject to the initial interconnection analyses to ensure that (1) the new generating resource does not cause overloads that cannot be fixed in time for the capacity commitment period and that (2) its capacity is deliverable within the load zone into which it will be interconnecting.